Frequently Asked Questions

 What if I move off èßäÊÓƵapp?

-After the second year a student is allowed to live off èßäÊÓƵapp. èßäÊÓƵapp finds the expenses for living off èßäÊÓƵapp less than living on èßäÊÓƵapp.
-Please review the off èßäÊÓƵapp budget listed on the costs page because your aid will be reduced accordingly.
-If a student needs more funds to cover their off èßäÊÓƵapp housing expenses, please contact your financial aid advisor.
+After the second year a student is allowed to live off èßäÊÓƵapp. èßäÊÓƵapp finds the expenses for living off èßäÊÓƵapp to be less than living on èßäÊÓƵapp.
+Please review the off-èßäÊÓƵapp budget listed on our Cost of Attendance Information webpage because your aid will be reduced accordingly.
+If a student needs more funds to cover their off-èßäÊÓƵapp housing expenses, please contact the èßäÊÓƵapp Mane Desk at manedesk@smu.edu or (214) 768-5555.

-How do I accept and decline my awards once they’ve been awarded?
+How do I accept and decline my aid once it has been offered?

 Why would my financial aid package change if I change my housing arrangements?